gkonto/expression_evaluator/README.md

 	2) just type ./expression_evaluator

 The evaluator can take 3 arguments:
-	--help                 :shows the available arguments with description
+	--help                 :shows the available arguments with description [NOT WORKING YET]

 	-f [filename]          : This argument followed by a file(full files path) can calculate all the expressions of the file.